grantcarthew/ddd-template/docs/design/dr-writing-guide.md

 - Proposed - Under consideration, not implemented
 - Accepted - Approved and in use (or in progress)
-- Superseded - Replaced by newer DR, link in header
+- Superseded - Replaced by newer DR, link in header, move to `superseded/`
-- Deprecated - No longer recommended, may exist in legacy code

 ---